rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 ```

 What I like the most about it is the color output in the console.
 I really like this feature.
-But it also has a default log format set up, quite detailed, and in common you don't need to configure anything else.
+It also has a default log format set up, quite detailed, and in common you don't need to configure anything else.

 Logs are of several levels
 - trace